benjaminpreiss/everme/README.md

 -   Register, connect, change a massa domain
 -   authenticate with passkey, email or massa station
 -   if not authenticated with massa station, autogenerates embedded massa wallet
--   payment method management through polar, manage usage based billing
+-   payment method management through polar (or dodo payments), manage usage based billing
 -   view invoices
 -   manage authentication methods
+-   forked deweb smart contract
+    -   funds locked in pages are released back to everme, not user

-Payment is submitted through polar in fiat and then accredited to the user within the everme massa smart contract.
+Payment is submitted through polar (or dodo payments) in fiat and then accredited to the user within the everme massa smart contract.
+If signed in with massa station, they can alternatively decide to top up a crypto balance

 ## Money laundering protection